 You can also look into specific tools offered by foreign exchange specialists.
 A Forward Contract, for instance, allows you to lock in a rate for up to a year.
 This is ideal if you are making the same payments every month to an overseas supplier.
 Your payments will be protected from fluctuating exchange rates for the period that you’ve locked in that specific rate.

 Figure Out Local Regulations and Tax Rules

 You’re probably already familiar with the domestic regulations and tax rules of your home market.
 But doing business abroad in multiple countries is a different story.
 You don’t want to get hit with unexpected import fees and taxes.
 Any payment delays could mean you don’t get inventory in time to fulfill orders, which when compounded could hurt your profits.
 Consider setting up bank-to-bank transfers and always supply the right contact information.

 Make Currency Markets Work for You

 Changes to exchange rates could mean you’re paying more for inventory than you planned to sell them on your Amazon shop.
 So it’s important to stay on top of currency swings that could affect your business.
 While it’s helpful to know the general factors that affect exchange rates, it’s also important to seek expert advice so you can ensure your business remains profitable.

-OFX has several tools, like Forward Contracts or the Global Currency Account which can help protect your bottom line from market movements.
-OFXperts are also available to speak 24/7 if you have questions about how to manage your currency conversions.
+OFX has several tools, such as Forward Contracts or the Global Currency Account which can help protect your bottom line from market movements.
+OFX experts are also available to speak 24/7 if you have questions about how to manage your currency conversions.